 Once the clay sculpture is formed, I then modify the surface with one or more decorative techniques: slip-trailing, stamping and Sgrafitto (carving).

 Slip-trailing was used heavily in medieval potteries of Northern Europe and Great Britain.
 I’ve written a blog post showing examples of the technique, which I use fairly extensively in my ceramics.
 As I note in the short video below, the trick to using slip-trail in the dry climate of Colorado is timing the application: both the slip itself and the ceramic surface to which it is applied must be moist enough to adhere but not so moist that the sculpture deforms as I rotate it during the application.

 I sometimes use stamps in my ceramic pieces, most typically around the base but sometimes elsewhere on the piece.
 I make some stamps.
 I’ve acquired other stamps during travels in Asia and Latin America.
 I use a variety of typographic stamps in my work.

 Sgrafitto (Carving) The Surface

 I perhaps use Sgrafitto most extensively in my ceramic work.
 The process involves carving through a surface layer of 1 material (I use a black underglaze) to reveal the underlying clay.
-I’m preparing a video example of how I use Sgrafitto as surface decoration.
-In the mean time here’s an example of a Sgrafitto surface of a finished piece.
+Here is a video explaining how I use Sgrafitto as surface decoration.